This micrograph depicts a group of Clostridium tetani bacteria, responsible for causing tetanus in humans.

 The Td (tetanus and diphtheria) immunization is given to both adolescents and adults every 10 years as a booster (or, in some cases, after a tetanus exposure).
-It is recommended that one dose of Td be replaced with Tdap (tetanus, diphtheria, and pertussis) for adults between 19 and 64 years of age to boost immunity against whooping cough.
+It is recommended that one dose of Td be replaced with Tdap (tetanus, diphtheria, and pertussis) for adults 19 and older to boost immunity against whooping cough.

 Centers for Disease Control and Prevention.
 Tetanus.
 Epidemiology and Prevention of Vaccine-Preventable Diseases.
 Atkinson, W., Wolfe, S., Hamborsky, J., McIntyre, L., eds.
 13th ed.
 Washington DC: Public Health Foundation, 2009.
 Accessed 01/25/2018.